giovazmoreno/spa-angulat-git/README.md

-#Single Page Application - Example
+# Single Page Application - Example

-###About the proyect
+### About the proyect

-This is an application that query from a json file a list of heroes of comics.
+This is a single-page application that consult from a json file a list of heroes of comics.
 This app allow know a brief description of the heroe, the date of its first apparition, it´s main power, the production house than belongs to and an image of the character.
 Also its possible to search the heroes that match with the search criteria that applies.

 ***

 Heroes of Comics is a app made in Angular (9), using the Bootstrap framework for the responsive style.